Climate of Rawalpindi: Heat island effect

-Like most major cities of Pakistan, Rawalpindi not only lack vegetation, but experiences a phenomenon known as the Urban Heat Island.
+Like most major cities of Pakistan, Rawalpindi not only lack vegetation, but experiences a phenomenon known as the urban heat island effect.
 Urban Sprawl and lack of adequate vegetation has witnessed a rise in both day and especially night temperatures.
 Although some of the above normal temperatures can be attributed to climate change.
 However, in comparison to its green neighbour Islamabad, Rawalpindi can experience nights up to 2-5 °C warmer.
 During the recent years (after 2012), Rawalpindi on average is starting to experience warmer temperatures at an average of 1.5 degree Celsius.
 Not long ago (up until the late 1990s), Rawalpindi was merely 0.5 to maximum 1 degree Celsius warmer than its twin city, Islamabad.
 In 2015, during the month of May, Rawalpindi's night temperatures were on average 21.6 degrees Celsius, while Islamabad (only 8 kilometers north in a much vegetated area) recorded an average low of 18.1 degrees Celsius.
 To show the extremity of this phenomenon, on 8 May 2015, Islamabad experienced a minimum temperature of 18 degrees, while Rawalpindi recorded 25.5 degrees Celsius.
 This is the highest temperature difference experienced on a clear night between the two cities.

+Rare Snow events

+The Last snowfall in Rawalpindi happened on 14 January 1964 the Snow was no more than two inches.

+After that no snowfall has been recorded in the city.
+Before that in 1950 Rawalpindi got snow as well.
+After that snow only on Margalla hills every 6 years.
+In 1909 Rawalpindi got snowfall, in 1914 Rawalpindi got 1.5 feet of snowfall.

+In 1929 there was a snow event in Rawalpindi where it got 1 inch of snow.